Start the Admissions Process Online

 Call APN Today

 Contact our team today by calling 855.510.4585 or filling out our confidential online contact form for more information.
 The path to recovery isn’t always easy, but with the help of APN, your recovery goals are within reach.
+Reach out to APN with confidence in your ability to achieve lasting recovery and build a brighter future.

 References

-- Ogbeiwi O (2017) Why written objectives need to be really SMART.
+• Ogbeiwi O (2017) Why written objectives need to be really SMART.
 British Journal of Healthcare Management.
 23 (7): 324–336.

-- Schoenmakers, Eric C et al. “Problem-focused and emotion-focused coping options and loneliness: how are they related?.”
+• Schoenmakers, Eric C et al. “Problem-focused and emotion-focused coping options and loneliness: how are they related?.”
 European journal of ageing vol. 12,2 153-161.
 11 Feb.
 2015, doi:10.1007/s10433-015-0336-1